The second generation Google Nest WiFi was announced on October 15, 2019, at the Pixel 4 hardware event.

-Google Nest WiFi will be announced on October 15, 2019.
 Google Nest WiFi will most likely have WiFi 6, operate using Thread, and have built-in Google Assistant.

 FCC filings back in 2017 confirmed that Google was working on improving their Google WiFi with a few really cool rumored features.